Rat Poison Scare

 One thing that I forgot to mention in a previous post on rat poison is that most of these rodent baits have a brilliant blue-green dye added to them.
 That way you might notice a brightly colored poop and realize that something was amiss before the dog began to hemorrhage.
 This stuff is pretty drab.
 I must say that I prefer my environmental hazards to be more decorative.

-One thought on “Rat Poison Scare
+1 thoughts on “Rat Poison Scare

 1. Nettie says: